robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 "Good work," Mara said.

-Lauren blinked again, surprised by the praise.
-Mara didn't offer more.
-She didn't need to.
-She folded the apron and put it aside.
+Lauren blinked again—unexpected praise.
+Mara didn't offer more, but folded the apron and put it aside.

-Lauren's gaze went to Charlie one more time.
+Lauren's gaze went to Charlie now.
 He still hadn't looked up.
 He was counting eyelets like counting was a form of prayer.
 Lauren's expression shifted—not soft, exactly, but less braced.

-"I'm disappointed," she said, louder now.
-Clearly Charlie should hear it.
-Not accusation.
-Truth.
-"I wanted you to finish."
+"Your father is going to be disappointed, you know," she said, louder now.
+"He wants the best for you."

 Charlie paused.
-His fingers stopped.
-He didn't turn around.
+His fingers stopped, but he didn't turn around.

 "I know, mum."